Ack. I bypassed telling you yesterday that some of Tom's flu symptoms marched across the living room to me on Tuesday.

-But Tuesday at the supermarket went extremely well, what with all those coupons I used and what with our running into old former church friends we'd not seen in 11 years (!), catching up with them in the meat section (I did most of the talking since poor ol' Tom can barely speak without coughing).
+But Tuesday at the supermarket went extremely well, what with all those coupons I used and with our running into old former church friends we'd not seen in 11 years (!), catching up with them in the meat section (I did most of the talking since poor ol' Tom can barely speak without coughing).
 I told them about our farm, etc., for they'd not heard we moved in 2008--they still pictured us living squeezed between two houses in the burbs.

 But thank-goodness, I've had no sore throat!
 I hate those, don't you?